Char15Xu/cse15l-lab-reports/lab-report-1-week-2.md

 3. Once downloaded from the website, follow the instruction and finish intalling on the computer.

+---

 ## Remotely Connecting

 1. To remotely connect with the server computer, I first found my username from this [website](https://sdacs.ucsd.edu/~icc/index.php)

-2. Then, I typed `ssh cs15lsp22<username>@ieng6.ucsd.edu` and entered password, which successfully connect my terminal with the server computer as shown below.
+2. Then, I typed `ssh cs15lsp22<username>@ieng6.ucsd.edu` and entered password, which successfully connected my terminal with the server computer as shown below.

 ![Image](ssh1.png)
 ![Image](ssh2.png)

+---

 ## Trying Some Commands
-Here is some commmands I tried on the server computer.
+- Here is some commmands I tried on the server computer, including cd, cd ~, ls, ls -lat, ls -a.
 ![Image](commandssh.png)

-Here is some commands I tried on my Mac after I disconnect from the server computer using "exit" command.
+- I tried the above commands on my Mac after I disconnect from the server computer using "exit" command.
+Here is the result.
 ![Image](commandmac.png)

+---

 ## Moving Files with scp
+-
 ## Setting an SSH Key

 ## Optimizing Remote Running